 On average, your new glasses will be completed and ready to dispatch within 7-10 working days, however, this timescale is dependent on the frame selected, your required vision type (ie, Single Vision or Multifocals), prescription and lens selection.
 They will be posted to you by your chosen method.
 For further details on our timescales and up to date shipping pricing, please see here.

 Depending on what frame is ordered, most are sent in small packages which fit through the letter box.
 Designers however will be too big to fit as they often include extra packaging or larger cases from the designer.
-If you are not available to receive the package, your postman may deliver your package to a neighbor or leave this at your local post office - in these cases, you will be left a attempted delivery/something for you card.
+If you are not available to receive the package, your postman may deliver your package to a neighbour or leave this at your local sorting office - in these cases, you will be left a attempted delivery/something for you card.

 All designer frames listed on our website are available (at time of listing), however, on some occasions the more popular frames may be temporarily unavailable.
 If an individual option is discontinued, we will note this accordingly on our website.